Harry-young-0/GeTAP/README.md

 Genes will appear on the graphs in the order you place them here.
 If "All" then they are displayed in alphabetical order by default.

+Once this section has run a new folder called "Heatmaps" will have appeared containing df_merge.csv, a dataframe of the compared genes and a plots folder containing INCOMPLETE, FILL IN HERE

 INCOMPLETE : EXAMPLE GRAPHS ONCE WE HAVE CHOSEN ONES!

 ## Section F: Modifying the Tissue-and-Trait-Databases